Desirée Rancatore: Biography

 Rancatore was born in Palermo.
 She studied violin and piano before studying singing with her mother Maria Argento at the age of 16 and later in Rome, with Margaret Baker Genovesi.
 She won first prizes at several competitions: Ibla International Competition in Ragusa (1995), V. Bellini International Competition in Caltanissetta (1995), Maria Caniglia International Competition in Sulmona (1996).
 In 1996, at the age of 19 she debuted at the Salzburg Festival as Barbarina in Mozart's The Marriage of Figaro.
-She returned to the Festival in the following seasons for Die Entführung aus dem Serail (Blonde; 1997, 1998), Verdi's Don Carlo conducted by Lorin Maazel (Voice from Heaven; 1998, 1999), Great Mass in C minor (2000), Honegger's Jeanne d'Arc au bûcher (2001), Hasse's Piramo e Tisbe (2010; conducted by Fabio Biondi), and concerts at the Salzburg Mozarteum.
+She returned to the Festival in the following seasons for Die Entführung aus dem Serail (Blonde; 1997, 1998), Verdi's Don Carlo conducted by Lorin Maazel (Voice from Heaven; 1998, 1999), Great Mass in C minor (2000), Honegger's Jeanne d'Arc au bûcher (2001), Hasse's Piramo e Tisbe (2010; conducted by Fabio Biondi), and concerts at the Salzburg Mozarteum concert hall.

 She debuted in Italy in 1997 at the opening of the season at the Teatro Regio in Parma in L'arlesiana by Francesco Cilea.
 In 1998, she sang her first Olympia in The Tales of Hoffmann, a role to which she would be associated, at the Teatro Massimo Bellini in Catania, and debuted at the Teatro Massimo in Palermo as Sophie in Der Rosenkavalier.
 She would perform the role of Olympia at the Royal Opera House in London, at the Zürich Opera, at the Massimo in Palermo, at the Opera in Rome, the Teatro Regio in Turin and Parma, the Toulouse Théâtre du Capitole, the Teatro Real in Madrid, La Scala in Milan, the Sferisterio di Macerata, the Chorégies d'Orange.

 In 1998/99 she made her Paris Opera debut in small roles.
 She then returned in four consecutive seasons for The Tales of Hoffmann, The Magic Flute, L'enfant et les sortilèges, alternating roles of Olympia and Queen of the Night with Natalie Dessay.

 In 1999, she made her Royal Opera, London debut in the role of Nannetta, premiering Graham Vick's new production of Falstaff, which opened the first season after the house's refurbishment.

 In the same year, she sang the role of Gilda in Rigoletto for the first time in a concert performance in Melbourne.
 Gilda became her signature role that brought her to San Francisco, Las Palmas, Tokyo, Venice, Mexico, Vienna, Verona, Parma, Beijing, Florence, Zurich and London (concert version at the Barbican).

 In 2001, she made her Vienna State Opera debut with Olympia, returning in 2003 in the same role.